Lookfar-Backstrap/backstrap/README.md

 That explains how to make an authenticated requests, but you may not want all authenticated users to have access to the same endpoints.
 For example, you may have an endpoint designed for admins which retrieves information on any user in the system based on name.
 You certainly do not want your standard users to have the ability to get private information about each other.
 The framework handles this by using endpoint level permissions based on user role.
 You can define a new user role (super-user, admin-user, and default-user are set up out-of-the-box), and then assign either whole areas, whole controllers, or specific methods from specific controllers in specific areas as valid endpoints for that role.
 This is accomplished in the Security.json file.
 Initially, the file looks like this:
 ```
 {
    "roles": [
        {
            "name": "super-user",
            "title": "Super User",
            "created_by": "backstrap",
            "created_date": "8/16/2016",
            "pattern_matches": [
                "Area: common"
            ],
            "description": "This is a super user.
 They can do everything!",
            "areas": [
                {
                    "name": "common",
                    "permission": "all"
                }
            ]
        },
        {
            "name": "admin-user",
            "title": "Admin User",
            "created_by": "backstrap",
            "created_date": "9/10/2016",
            "pattern_matches": [
                "Area: common | Controller: accounts",
                "Area: common | Controller: analytics",
                "Area: common | Controller: cms"
            ],
            "description": "This is an admin user.
 They can do some stuff!",
            "areas": [
                {
                    "name": "common",
                    "permission": "some",
                    "validRoutes": [
                        {
                            "controller": "accounts",
                            "permission": "all",
                            "version": "1.0.0"
                        },
                        {
                            "controller": "analytics",
                            "permission": "all",
                            "version": "1.0.0"
                        },
                        {
                            "name": "cms",
                            "permission": "all",
                            "version": "1.0.0"
                        }
                    ]
                }
   ]
        },
        {
            "name": "default-user",
            "title": "Default User",
            "created_by": "backstrap",
            "created_date": "8/14/2016",
            "pattern_matches": [
                "Area: common | Controller: accounts",
                "Area: common | Controller: analytics",
                "Area: common | Controller: cms"
            ],
            "description": "This is a default user.
 They can do some stuff!",
            "areas": [
                {
                    "name": "common",
                    "permission": "some",
                    "validRoutes": [
                        {
                            "controller": "accounts",
                            "version": "1.0.0",
                            "permission": "all"
                        },
                        {
                            "controller": "analytics",
                            "version": "1.0.0",
                            "permission": "all"
                        },
                        {
                            "name": "cms",
                            "permission": "all"
                        }
                    ]
                }
            ]
        }
    ]
 }
 ```
 As you can see, there is an object for each user role with a name, title, and description.
 You can ignore the pattern_matches field as it is used by the web console to do some fuzzy matching.
 The actual specification of permissions takes place in the "areas" array.
 Each area to which a user role has some permissions should appear as an object with properties `name` and `permission`.
 If you are granting permission to an entire area, you can just fill out the object like this:
 ```
 {
   "name": "newArea",
   "permissions": "all"
 }
 ```
 If you are granting permissions to specific controllers in that area, it will look like this:
 ```
 {
   "name": "newArea",
   "permissions": "some",
   "validRoutes": [
     {
       "controller": "newController",
       "permissions": "all",
       "version": "1.0.0"
     }
   ]
 }
 ```
 If you are granting permissions to a specific method within a specific controller within a specific area, it will look like this:
 ```
 {
   "name": "newArea",
   "permissions": "some",
   "validRoutes": [
     {
       "controller": "newController",
       "permissions": "some",
       "version": "1.0.0",
       "methods": [
         {
           "verb": "GET",
           "call": "newMethod"
         }
       ]
     }
   ]
 }
 ```

 ---

 ## Using Extension files
 As you saw in the explanation of Controller files, a number of dependencies are injected into controllers.
 Probably the two most common of these are dataAccess and utilities.
 These two classes contain the framework's functions for reading/writing in the db and those which we have found to be useful in all controllers.
-But what if you want to add some functionality to one of these injected files for use in all of your controllers.
+But what if you want to add some functionality to one of these injected files for use in all of your controllers?
 For example, if you choose not to use the ORM, you will want to add all of your functions for accessing your database in `dataAccess_ext.js`.
 Let's say we have a function which executes some SQL statements on your data and returns the results (we'll call it myCustomSqlMethod()).
 When a project is started, `dataAccess_ext.js` will look like this:
 ```
 var Q = require('q');
 const { Pool } = require('pg')